BBGrimmett2/AAP-Organization-Onboarding/.github/PULL_REQUEST_TEMPLATE.md

 ### How Has This Been Tested?
 <!-- Describe the testing process.
 Include details on how the changes were validated, including any playbook runs or manual verifications. -->

+- [ ] Playbook Execution Validated CLI
-- [ ] Playbook Execution Validated
+- [ ] Playbook Execution Validated AAP
 - [ ] Other (please specify):

 ## Checklist